 Small Steps is a program that aims to raise awareness and improve the recognition of anxiety disorders in children.
 We do this by offering anxiety awareness seminars for primary school staff (teachers, principals, administrative staff) and parents.

-A seperate presentation is run each for parents or for teachers.
+A separate presentation is run each for parents or for teachers.

 Topics covered during the seminar:

 - the different types of anxiety disorders and how they present

 - evidence based treatments for anxiety disorders

 A Small Steps seminar will usually run for about an hour and can be held at your local school.
 Seminars can be conducted before, during or after school hours.
 Seminars for teachers are usually held during staff meetings or on professional development days.

 (Skip to 1 minute in for the beginning of the video)

 For bookings on behalf of a school (for parents or teachers), contact Julie, the Small Steps Coordinator, at Julie.Leitch@wayahead.org.au or (02) 9339 6003.

 Often, as a parent, it is hard to judge whether your child is just a bit of a “worrier” or whether there is something else going on.
 You can feel foolish and can sometimes be dismissed if you believe it is more than just the usual childhood worries.
 Julie’s talk with small steps was a great introduction as to what anxiety is, what it can look like in a child (at different age stages) and when you should seek help.
 I really related to the personal anecdotes and the helpful and respectful responses to questions.
 No question was dismissed or went unanswered.
 It was a great forum in which to learn more and a great platform to assist in seeking more help.